 When people think of an Alaska winter, they imagine snow, ice, and cold!

 However, Alaska’s winter temperatures and weather vary depending on the region you visit.
-Some parts are not any colder than northern states in the lower 48.

 Snowfall varies greatly even within each region.
 Across the state, the annual average snowfall ranges anywhere from 35 inches to about 650 inches.
 Valdez is the snowiest area.

 No matter which area you plan on exploring, you will want to pack warm clothes with plenty of layers.
-Be ready for changing Alaska winter temperatures.

 Southcentral Region